5 Reasons for Givers to Be Grateful

-For years my grandfather complained that "thanks" was the word he heard most often from his youngest son.
+For years, my grandfather complained that "thanks" was the word he heard most often from his youngest son.
 It was the old man's way of saying that he was always the giver and my uncle was always the recipient.
-What he gave most often were items of clothing: ties, shoes, sweaters which were borrowed, not to be returned.
+What he gave most often were items of clothing: ties, shoes, and sweaters, which were borrowed, not to be returned.

 My grandfather stopped complaining when his son congratulated him for having such a fine sense of fashion.
 He became grateful that his son had such a positive view of him.

-Especially during the holiday season, it makes sense for givers (like my late grandfather was) to give thanks for their God-like role of initiating and inspiring gratitude in others.
+Especially during the holiday season, it makes sense for givers (like my late grandfather) to give thanks for their God-like role of initiating and inspiring gratitude in others.
 Sometimes, one gift is all it takes to change the holidays for the recipient from uneventful to exciting.
-Here are five reasons for givers to be grateful.

 Good stewardship considers that we are all recipients, some having been given more than others.
 We have someone to thank for sharing, or Someone to thank for the strength and skill to labor and earn.
 How we distribute our gifts among ourselves and others demonstrates how responsible (or irresponsible) we are in our position as stewards.